freeduck/drupal-emacs/README.md

 git submodule update --init

-Once you have retrieved the project copy or soft link init.el into ~/.emacs.d/

-And add the elisp folder and the php-mode folder inside that to the load-path
+If you place the module outside of emacs default load-path, then you must add it to the path manually in emacs init file:

+    The init file must be in either of the following location on Linux,UNIX and OSX systems

+    ~/.emacs, ~/.emacs.el, or ~/.emacs.d/init.el

+    For Windows users look here [Emacs on Window FAQ](http://www.gnu.org/software/emacs/windows/)

+Add this to the init file

-(add-to-list 'load-path "<PATH TO DRUPAL-EMACS>/elisp")
+    (add-to-list 'load-path "<SOME PATH>/drupal-emacs")
+    e.g

-(add-to-list 'load-path "<PATH TO DRUPAL-EMACS>/elisp/php-mode")
+    (add-to-list 'load-path "~/lib/drupal-emacs")

-to the beginning of init.el
+And also in the init file require and activate the drupal-emacs module

+    (require 'drupal-emacs)
+    (drupal-emacs)

 How to
 ======